Mandatory Undergraduate Programs

 What happens if I cannot attend?

-If you do not complete your mandatory program(s) during Week of Welcome, a registration hold will be placed on your student account and prevent you from registering for classes next semester.
-However, you will be able to register for one of the limited make-up workshops during the fall semester.
-Registration instructions for make-up workshops will be made available here after Week of Welcome.
+If you do not complete your mandatory program(s) by the fourth week of classes, a registration hold will be placed on your student account and prevent you from registering for classes next semester.
+However, you will continue to be able to register for workshops during the semester.